Nyein-Changithub/Client-API-and-Blog-project/README.md

 ---

 ## License

-This project is licensed under the MIT License.
-See the `https://github.com/Nyein-Changithub/Client-API-and-Blog-project/blob/442cb5650b82d54432956fc5d93a27e32653a254/LICENSE` file for details.
+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for more details.